Open-system approach to nonequilibrium quantum thermodynamics at arbitrary coupling: First and second law of thermodynamics

 The expression given in the first line relates the entropy production rate to the derivative of the relative entropy, where the notation indicates that $\rho_S^{\mathrm{G}}$ should be regarded as a constant under the time derivative, while the second line connects it directly to the dissipator of the master equation.
 Let us assume that the Gibbs state $\rho_S^{\text{G}}(t)$ represents an instantaneous fixed point of the evolution \cite{Strasberg2019,Altaner2017}, namely that there is no instantaneous dissipation for this state: $\Lt_t[\rho_S^{\text{G}}(t)]= \mathcal{D}_t[\rho_S^{\text{G}}(t)] = 0$.
 Under this condition one can show that the entropy production rate is positive if the dynamical map $\Phi_t$ is P-divisible \cite{Breuer2016a}, i.e., one has

 which corresponds to the second law.
+Note that we associate here the second law with the positivity of the entropy production rate, which implies an increase of entropy over all time intervals (see, e.g., Ref.~\cite{Strasberg2017}).
 To prove \eqref{second-law} one uses the fact that the relative entropy decreases under the application of a positive trace preserving map to both of its arguments \cite{Reeb2017}.

 Finally, it might be interesting to discuss how possible violations of the second law are related to the non-Markovianity of the underlying dynamics, i.e. to the presence of quantum memory effects \cite{Breuer2016a}.
-Employing the definition of non-Markovianity based on the information flow between open system and environment \cite{Breuer2009b}, one can demonstrate that Markovianity of quantum processes in open systems is equivalent to P-divisibility of the corresponding dynamical map \cite{Chruscinski2011a,Wissmann2015a}.
-This leads to the conclusion that under the condition that the Gibbs state is an instantaneous fixed point, any violation of the second law implies that the underlying quantum dynamics of the open system must be non-Markovian.
-Thus, we see that memory effects are a necessary condition for violations of the second law.
+To this end, we employ the definition for quantum non-Markovianity based on the information flow between the open system and its environment \cite{Breuer2009b,Breuer2016a}.
+The key idea is to characterize Markovian behavior in the quantum regime through a continuous loss of information, i.e. by a flow of information from the open system to the environment.
+Correspondingly, quantum memory effects feature a flow of information from the environment back to the system.
+Quantifying the information content by means of the distinguishability of quantum states as measured by the Hellstrom matrix, one can show that Markovianity of quantum processes in open systems is equivalent to P-divisibility of the corresponding dynamical map \cite{Chruscinski2011a,Wissmann2015a}.
+Recall that P-divisibility means that the propagator $\Phi_{t,s}$ which maps the open system states at time $s$ to the open system states at time $t$ is a positive map for all $t \geq s \geq 0$.
+One the other hand, we have just seen that under the condition that the Gibbs state is an instantaneous fixed point P-divisibility implies positivity of the entropy production rate.
+We conclude that in order for Eq.~\eqref{second-law} to be violated the process must break P-divisibility and, hence, must be non-Markovian.
+Thus, we see that non-Markovianity, i.e. memory effects are a necessary condition for violations of the second law.